modlee-ai/modlee/docs/README.md

 #### Open source

-- [ ] Add more data modalities and ML tasks: a great way to
+- [ ] Add more data modalities and ML tasks
-- [ ] Client-side features needed by the community:
+- [ ] Client-side features needed by the community

 #### Modlee internal

 We're working hard on exciting new features to help you build better together! - *(Modlee Silver & Gold)*

+- [ ] Improvements to model architecture recommendations
 - [ ] Control how you're connected to Modlee
 - [ ] Query and search your own and collaborators experiments backed up to Modlee
 - [ ] Personalized model architecture recommendations based on your own and collaborators experiments